devzbysiu/md-questions/README.md

 # <p id="about">About</p>

 The idea is simple: you write questions in markdown file using some convention, then you can use this library to parse this markdown.
-Here are example questions with question structure description:
+Here are example questions with description of question structure:

 ```markdown
 ## Question 1 `Programming Language`             // 1.
 Question Header: ## Question <number> `<category>`